Released: Adnan Syed murder conviction vacated, judge rules

 "I've been with this for 20-plus years.
 Whenever I think it's over, it always comes back," he said.

-An attorney for Lee's family had said it was "outrageous" that relatives were not given opportunity to participate in hearing.
+An attorney for Lee's family had said it was "outrageous" that relatives were not given the opportunity to participate in the hearing.

+Steven Kelly, the attorney for Lee's family, said in a statement that her family was distressed by Monday's events.

+"The Lee family is deeply disappointed that today's hearing happened so quickly and that they were denied the reasonable notice that would have permitted them to have a meaningful voice in the proceedings," he said.

 The Baltimore City State's Attorney's Office said Lee's brother was notified last week and indicated he would appear on Zoom.